Three people making a video for PR (public relations) campaign

 • Who is the target audience for the campaign?

-• What specific actions do we want the audience to take as a result of the campaign?
+• What actions do we want the audience to take due to the campaign?

 • What messages do we want to convey?